WPD: Bystanders injured in Old town shooting - NewsBreak

 WPD: Bystanders injured in Old town shooting

 WICHITA, Kan.
-(KSNW) — According to Wichita Police, three people were injured following a shooting at Wichita club Saturday.
+(KSNW) — The Wichita Police Department said three people were injured following a shooting at a club Saturday.

 Wichita police said around 12:55 a.m., officers were patrolling the Old Town area when they heard multiple gunshots coming from inside Rock Island Live.
 Officers arrived and were met by “a large crowd exiting the business.”